 When we fail to be intentional about where we are going in life, one of the consequences is often a life out of balance.
 Generally, this means that we invest too much time and energy in one area and neglect other equally important areas.
 For instance, we may invest in our work and neglect family or friends or our spiritual growth.
-We may invest in our family, but never set aside time for our own personal lives.
-Lives are never perfectly balanced and there are certainly particular seasons of our lives that call for some sacrifices in one area or another.
+We may invest in our family, but never set aside time for our own personal growth.
+Lives are never perfectly balanced and there are certainly particular seasons of our lives that call for sacrifices in one area or another.
 However, if we consistently starve one area of our life of time, attention or energy, then we will one day discover that we have created a situation that may be hard to restore.

 Live a life of courage

 Finally, to live a life of purpose we have to relegate fear to it’s proper place in our lives.
 While we can never live life as completely fearless, (it would actually be dangerous to do so), we can make sure that our fears don’t drive or control our lives.
 When fear is in charge and we are afraid of making mistakes or failing, we live lives that are small and limited.
 Instead, live from your heart with passion.
 The word courage actually comes from the word, cour or heart.
 A person of courage is someone who is living with an open heart.